|Nutritional Guidelines (per serving)|

 6. Add salt and pepper to taste and serve immediately.

-Serving your risotto with a side dish such as summer squash, salad or kalamata olives, and crusty bread
+- Serve your risotto with a side dish such as summer squash, salad, kalamata olives, and crusty bread.

 - Sprinkle herbs, such as chopped parsley, tarragon, or chives, over the finished product for a little bit of eye appeal.

 - Incorporate vegetable mix-ins, such as asparagus, fresh peas or roasted grape tomatoes, to add texture to the dish.

 - If you don't want to use wine in the risotto, add extra vegetable stock to make up for the lost liquid.